davidlp94/12_DLP_Supervised_Learning/README.md

-# Peer-To_Peer Lending Firm - Liner Regression Models
+# Peer-To-Peer Lending Firm - Linear Regression Models

 ## Overview of the Analysis